QuqqU/SplayDict/README.md

 SplayDict is Dictionary using splay tree, not red-black tree.
 Due to attribution of splay tree, it is very fast to get data searched frequently.

 In real world, so many search are requested.
-And many people requset a same(or similar) data.
+And many people request a same(or similar) data.
 Every request, every new search.
 It's very consumptively.

 Using SplayDict, it's not waste of time.
 It takes a very short time to get data searched frequently.
 (But, It takes a little more time to find data searched occasionally.)
 According to [Pareto's law](https://en.wikipedia.org/wiki/Pareto_principle), using SplayDict makes a program be productive, and even faster.